doolin/logical-replication-demo/readme.md

+# Postgres Logical Replication

+The goal here is to set up logical replication running on localhost, _viz._ a Macbook.
+We'll be using the [Postgres documentation](https://www.postgresql.org/docs/15/logical-replication.html).

+## Postgres on Docker

 I've managed to log into the docker container running on 5432.
 Now to see if I can get logged in when it's running on 5433.
 Yep, that works with the following:

 `docker run --name docker-post -p 5433:5432 -e POSTGRES_PASSWORD=foobar -d postgres`

-This is what it looks like when running:
+This is what it looks like when running immediately after a clean install:

 <pre class="brash:Bash">
 09:01:39 doolin@hinge:~  ruby-2.6.3
 $ psql -U postgres -p 5433 -h localhost
 Password for user postgres:
-psql (12.3)
+psql (14.9)
 Type "help" for help.

 postgres=# \l